Summary: Rules for the Direction of the Mind (page 4)

 As a result, from the point of view of knowledge, things are either absolute or relative.

-They are absolute when they are knowable by themselves (Descartes says: when they contain in themselves, in a pure and simple state, the nature to which the question relates
+They are absolute when they are knowable in themselves — that is, as Descartes puts it, when they contain in themselves, in a pure and simple state, the nature to which the question relates

 4.